p-argento/uni/OP/_OP Survival Kit.md

 # Books
 ---

-(*THIS IS GOLD*)
+[THIS IS DEFINITELY THE BOOK OF THE COURSE](https://www.math.uci.edu/~qnie/Publications/NumericalOptimization.pdf) "J. Nocedal, S.J.
+Wright, Numerical Optimization".
+It is often cited by the professor in the slides.
+It is very clear.
+And the topics are the same of the professor.

-[Book on github](https://indrag49.github.io/Numerical-Optimization/) with many interesting explanations like line search, conjugate gradient, quasi-newton, etc. It is basically a summary of "J. Nocedal, S.J.
+[Book on github](https://indrag49.github.io/Numerical-Optimization/) with many interesting explanations like line search, conjugate gradient, quasi-newton, etc. It looks like a summary of "J. Nocedal, S.J.
 Wright, Numerical Optimization" which is one the sources of the professor.
-And even the order of topics looks very similar.

 # Datasets